Hop on the cleansing conditioner bandwagon.

 If you’re like any other curious beauty gal, every new trend or movement that hits the haircare world suddenly grabs your attention, and you’re super eager to try ’em all out.
 Cleansing conditioners are all the rage right now.
 More and more people are hopping on this bandwagon to rid themselves from using sulfate shampoos—which are believed to be damaging to the hair by many—and signing up for a much more gentle cleanse and hydrated strands provided by cleansing conditioners.
-In your quest to get in on this cleansing conditioner (otherwise known as co-washing) movement, let us help you choose the best cleansing conditioner for your hair type.

 Choosing The Best Cleansing Conditioner for Your Hair Type